nginnever/ClassicAutoLayer/README.md

 # wow-classic-auto-layer
-A button that will ask all users of the addon to invite for an auto layering mechanism... layering is bad for the game wow
+Just hit the button and grab a new layer... layering is bad for the game wow

 ## How to use: